rostools/github-intro/CONTRIBUTING.md

-If you don't use Conventional Commits when making a commit, we will revise the pull request title to follow that format, as we use [squash merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/squashing-commits/about-squash-merges) when merging pull requests, so all other commits in the pull request will be squashed into one commit.
+If you don't use Conventional Commits when making a commit, we will revise the pull request title to follow that format, as we use [squash merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/squashing-commits/about-squash-merges) when merging pull requests.
+This way, the commits in the pull request will be squashed into one commit.